-My team and I offer the assistance you need to help in all of your mortgage endeavors.
+My team and I offer the assistance you need to help in all of your mortgage endeavors, without the hassle.
 Whether you are consolidating your debt, refinancing your home, or purchasing a new home, we have the expertise to close you on time!

 We are committed to quality customer service - putting the people we serve first.
 We have been serving Texas for more than 20 years Take advantage of our expertise in the residential lending industry by applying online today.

 Here at Southwest Funding, we have the right loan program for you.
 Whether you looking for a new home purchase; to refinance to a lower payment; or to take cash out of the equity in your home; we can do it!

 In today’s real estate marketplace, you need an expert mortgage company.
 Southwest Funding is that company.
 We have been serving the needs of our clients since 1993 and we have an A+ rating from the Better Business Bureau.
 We are a Direct Full Eagle Mortgage Lender and are fully authorized to fund VA, FHA, USDA, HECM (reverse), Fannie Mae, and Freddie Mac loans.

 1. Purchase borrowers are the most likely to be taken advantage of in a transaction by some bait-and-switch lenders because the borrower is on a deadline.

 a.
 Quotes don't matter!
 The only legal document a lender is required to stand behind is a good faith estimate, nothing else matters.
 Too many times I have seen borrowers get a "quote" from another lender only to get something completely different once the good faith estimate is issued.
 It is actually illegal for a lender to issue the good faith estimate without a property address (usually meaning a sales cnotract) so it is very important you trust your loan officer so you don't get switched right before closing.